navid9696/login-register-form-PHP/README.md

 2. Use the login form for user authentication or registration form for new user signup.
 3. Any missing or incorrect input will trigger validation messages.

----

-## Additional Notes
-- Ensure the Apache server is running before accessing the project.
-- Modify the `.htaccess` file only if you are familiar with its syntax.
-- For further customization, edit the `validationForm.php` file to adjust validation rules or error messages.